 To view the percentage of remaining battery charge, place the mouse pointer over the Power icon

 Finding battery information in HP Support Assistant (select products only)

 Follow these steps to access battery information.

-1. Select the Search icon (select products only) in the taskbar, type support in the search box, and then select the HP Support Assistant app.
+1. Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.